huangmy/FATES_Logging_Manuscript/README.md

    Maoyi Huang (huangmy at gmail.com)

 ## Reference
-Huang, M., Xu, Y., Longo, M., Keller, M., Knox, R., Koven, C., and Fisher, R.: Assessing impacts of selective logging on water, energy, and carbon budgets and ecosystem dynamics in Amazon forests using the Functionally Assembled Terrestrial Ecosystem Simulator, Biogeosciences Discuss., https://doi.org/10.5194/bg-2019-129, in review, 2019.
+Huang, M., Xu, Y., Longo, M., Keller, M., Knox, R., Koven, C., and Fisher, R.: Assessing impacts of selective logging on water, energy, and carbon budgets and ecosystem dynamics in Amazon forests using the Functionally Assembled Terrestrial Ecosystem Simulator, Biogeosciences, Biogeosciences, 17, 1–25, 2020, https://doi.org/10.5194/bg-17-1-2020.

 ## Acknowledgment
 This research was supported by The Next-Generation Ecosystem Experiments – Tropics project through the Terrestrial Ecosystem Science (TES) program within US Department of Energy’s Office of Biological and Environmental Research (BER).
+The Pacific Northwest National Laboratory is operated by the DOE and by the Battelle Memorial Institute under contract DE-AC05-76RL01830.
+LBNL is managed and operated by the Regents of the University of California under prime contract no. DE-AC02-05CH11231.
+The research carried out at the Jet Propulsion Laboratory, California Institute of Technology, was under a contract with the National Aeronautics and Space Administration (80NM0018D004).
+Marcos Longo was supported by the Sa˜o Paulo State Research Foundation (FAPESP, grant 2015/07227-6) and by the NASA Postdoctoral Program, administered by the Universities Space Research Association under contract with NASA (80NM0018D004).
+Rosie A. Fisher acknowledges the National Science Foundation via their support of the National Center for Atmospheric Research.